Australia-wide nutrition support · Not medication access advice

 Reviewed by Georgie George Nutritionist and founder of Wellbeing George Nutrition.
 This page is designed for nutrition education only and does not provide medication advice, diagnosis or treatment.

-What helps nausea on Mounjaro from a nutrition perspective?
+What helps nausea from a nutrition perspective?

 Some people find smaller meals, slower eating, lighter meal choices and simple protein foods easier to tolerate.
 Persistent nausea, vomiting or signs of dehydration need medical review.